 Frequently Asked Questions

-Cash-on-cash return measures annual pre-tax cash flow as a percentage of total cash invested.
+Cash-on-cash return (CoC) measures the annual pre-tax cash flow from a property as a percentage of the total cash you invested to acquire it.
 Formula: CoC = Annual Cash Flow ÷ Total Cash Invested × 100.
-Unlike rental yield, it uses your actual cash deployed (deposit + acquisition costs) as the denominator and includes bond repayments as a cash outflow.
+Unlike rental yield, which uses the property value as the denominator, cash-on-cash uses only the money you actually put in — deposit, transfer costs, bond registration fees, and renovation costs.

-▸ What is the difference between cash-on-cash and rental yield?
+What is the difference between cash-on-cash return and rental yield?

-Rental yield uses property value as denominator; cash-on-cash uses actual cash invested.
-Because most investors use leverage (bonds), cash invested is a fraction of property value — so CoC and rental yield can differ dramatically.
-Two properties with the same rental yield can produce very different CoC returns depending on deposit size and interest rate.
+Rental yield uses the property purchase price as the denominator.
+Cash-on-cash return uses the actual cash you invested (deposit plus acquisition costs).
+Because most SA investors use mortgage financing, the cash invested is a fraction of the property value — so CoC return can be significantly higher or lower than rental yield depending on the leverage ratio and interest rate.

-▸ Why do serious investors use cash-on-cash over rental yield?
+Why do serious property investors use cash-on-cash over rental yield?